 Breyer also recommends using rubber mats.
 “No matter what equipment, weights or workouts you throw at them, they can handle it,” he says.
 “Other benefits are that they’re easy to clean and provide great sound insulation – and that makes for a happy spouse.”

 “Whether you’re setting up your gym in your garage or the spare room, if you are performing Olympic lifts such as power cleans and deadlifts, you need to have an Olympic platform,” advises Breyer.
 “Dropping weights can bust concrete and plywood, costing you hundreds or even thousands to repair the damages.”
-You can purchase an Olympic platform or, if you’re DIY-inclined, Breyer recommends building your own.
+That’s one to ruin your hardwood floors.
+However, you can purchase an Olympic platform or, if you’re DIY-inclined, Breyer recommends building your own.

 When deciding on the layout of your gym, consider how it will affect your home’s resale value.
 “If you have modified the house in any way, you’ll want to make the necessary repairs and changes prior to relisting your home,” Breyer advises.
 “And you need to put your gym equipment into storage.”
 That’s because home buyers like to picture themselves in your home.
 “If exercise is not a part of their lifestyle, a room full of gym equipment is going to decrease the chances that they will fall in love with your home and want to buy it,” he explains.